Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     to: RecognizeOptionsInternal
 - rename-model:
     from: Choice
-    to: RecognizeChoiceInternal
+    to: RecognitionChoiceInternal
 - rename-model:
     from: MuteParticipantsRequest
     to: MuteParticipantsRequestInternal
 - rename-model:
-    from: MuteParticipantsResponse
-    to: MuteParticipantsResponseInternal
-- rename-model:
-    from: UnmuteParticipantsRequest
-    to: UnmuteParticipantsRequestInternal
-- rename-model:
-    from: UnmuteParticipantsResponse
-    to: UnmuteParticipantsResponseInternal
-- rename-model:
-    from: StartHoldMusicRequest
-    to: StartHoldMusicRequestInternal
-- rename-model:
-    from: StopHoldMusicRequest
+    from: MuteParticipantsResult
-    to: StopHoldMusicRequestInternal
+    to: MuteParticipantsResultInternal
 - rename-model:
     from: CollectTonesResult
     to: CollectTonesResultInternal